 Pedometers don't get much simpler than the Yamax Digi-Walker SW-200, which only counts steps.
 The device can't tell the difference between running and walking, and doesn't measure mileage or calorie burn.
 The SW-200 is difficult to find online, but Yamax allows other manufacturers to rebrand the pedometer.
 Our top-rated basic pedometer is the identical Accusplit Eagle AE120XL (Est. $20) , which is easier to find in the U.S.

-If all you want is a simple device that counts steps, not distance traveled or calories expended, the Yamax Digi-Walker SW-200 is shown to be very accurate in tests.
-In fact, it is the control device that other pedometers are compared to in several clinical studies.
-This spring-lever pedometer is very easy to operate and has a long-lasting battery, but must be worn at the waist.
-Owners like the protective cover that flips open and allows the display to be read while attached to the waist.
-Some wish it could be calibrated for individual strides, and others say the plastic belt clip isn't very secure.
-Very slow walkers or individuals with large waists may find the Omron GoSmart Pocket Pedometer HJ-112 (*Est. $30), which uses an accelerometer, to be more accurate.
+Basic but accurate.
+If all you want is a simple device to count steps, not distance traveled or calories expended, the Yamax Digi-Walker SW-200 has proven to be very accurate in tests.
+In fact, it's used as the control device when testing other pedometers in clinical studies.
+This spring-lever pedometer is extremely easy to operate and has long battery life, but must be worn at the waist or hip to be fully accurate.
+Experts say readings can be affected by walking at a very slow pace or when the pedometer is tilted forward by a protruding midsection.
+Slow walkers or individuals with large waistlines may find the Omron GoSmart Pocket Pedometer HJ-112 (Est. $30) to be more accurate thanks to its accelerometer.

 1. NEA Today

 In this article for the National Education Association, Scott Crouter, Ph.D., an associate professor of exercise and health sciences, evaluates five pedometers along with an unknown panel.
 He likes the Yamax Digi-Walker SW-200's low cost and recommends it for people of "normal weight."
 The panel calls it easy to use but says it's too sensitive; even a slight jostle registers as a step.

 Review: Picking a Pedometer, Gini Kopecky Wallace, January 2008

 2. Medicine & Science in Sports & Exercise